 - Act courteously during meetings and treat other members of the body, the public, and City staff with respect.
 Disagreements are inevitable, but appointees should remain civil and focus on issues rather than personal differences

 - Arrive to meetings on time and let your staff liaison and chair know if you will be absent.
 Unexpected absences can cause a meeting to be cancelled if not enough members are present to establish a quorum.
-If a quorum is not present the commission will be unable to conduct business, so as a courtesy to your fellow commissioners and the public, please provide advanced notice of any absences
+If a quorum is not present the commission will be unable to conduct regular business, so as a courtesy to your fellow commissioners and the public, please provide advanced notice of any absences

 - Come prepared.
 Review proposed minutes, agenda packets, and other information ahead of time to allow for informed deliberation